HISTORIC COMMERCIALS

 During the last few years I have started to attend this event again and it is interesting to note that there is still participation by Scandanavian breweries.
 Last year the vehicles entered were somewhat larger articulated lorries

-NB: captioning here may take some time.
+NB: captioning may take some time.
 I rather unwisely disposed of all my Run programmes a few years ago